 Is Morphe Worth It?

 For me, this setting mist is well worth it.
 I love that it’s in an aerosol can and distributes the product evenly.
 It works well for the most part.
-As far as my eyeliner situation, please note that I have yet to find a setting spray that holds eyeliner in place.
-(I just need to stick to using my favorite transfer-free eyeliner but I like trying new things.)
+Regarding my eyeliner situation, please note that I have not found a setting spray that holds eyeliner in place.
+(I need to stick to using my favorite transfer-free eyeliner, but I like trying new things.)

-However, if you’re prone to having allergic reactions and have highly sensitive skin, it might not be worth the risk to you.
-Urban Decay is another great brand that has a line of setting sprays on the market.
+However, if you’re prone to allergic reactions and highly sensitive skin, it might not be worth the risk to you.
+Urban Decay is another excellent brand with a line of setting sprays on the market.
 You can find them at Sephora.

-You’ll also need to keep in mind their cruelty free status, or lack of if that is important to you.
-Personally, I’d want to see proof that they are buying ingredients tested on animals, but I do question whether they are truly cruelty free.
+You’ll also need to remember their cruelty-free status or lack of if that is important to you.
+I’d want to see proof that they are buying ingredients tested on animals, but I do question whether they are truly cruelty-free.

-Consider that all of their products are not made in the United States if that matters to you as well.
-Regarding their manufacturing, I wouldn’t stock my entire vanity with Morphe, but don’t mind a new product on occasion.
+Consider that all of their products are not made in the United States if that also matters to you.
+Regarding their manufacturing, I wouldn’t stock my entire vanity with Morphe, but I don’t mind a new product on occasion.
 It’s all about balance.
 Check out the rest of the blogs for more awesome product reviews!